tomgade09/ElectronInMagneticBottle/README.md

 #### Run an example

+Ensure proper dependencies are installed (see above).
 Open "examples/1eInMagBottle.py" your favorite Python IDE and run from there, or

 ```
 cd examples
 python 1eInMagBottle.py
 ```

-## Classes and functions: A brief documentation

-See ClassesAndFunctions.md (In progress)

-## Extending the functionality of MagBottlePy

-#### Adding additional B Field producing elements

-#### Speeding up B Field iterative calculations with C